 In 1964, LAFCO authorized the annexation of 843 acres of land located adjacent to the COCWD boundary into the District to facilitate a planned residential subdivision.
 However, the District's jurisdictional boundary was later significantly reduced after development plans failed to materialize.
 In 1984, LAFCO authorized the detachment of 21 vacant parcels totaling 3,017 acres from the District.
 The detachment proceedings, which represented over 90 percent of the District, were originally filed with LAFCO in 1981 and were prompted following a dispute between the affected landowners and the District involving the collection of ad valorem property taxes.
-The ad valorem property taxes collected by the District were used to make payments on the general obligation bonds that were issued in 1964 to finance the construction of water and sewer system were never constructed.
+The ad valorem property taxes collected by the District were used to make payments on the general obligation bonds that were issued in 1964 to finance the construction of water and sewer systems serving Unit One.
+However, additional phases of the District's planned water and sewer system were never constructed.
 As a result, the landowners sought a release of their lands that were located outside of Unit One from any payments for past or future bonded indebtedness incurred by the District.
 The dispute was eventually resolved following a legal settlement in which the landowners agreed to pay \$175,000, while the District agreed not to oppose the detachment proceedings.